- Cruise Deals

 Split’s Old Town dates back to the time of the Romans.
 Today it is a combination of historic medieval structures and modern conveniences.
 Explore the Old Town’s labyrinth of little streets and passages, all contained around Diocletian’s Palace.
 You can relax at a café and gaze at the Old Town Clock.

-Diocletian’s Palace is a UNESCO World Heritage Site and was constructed by Roman Emperor Diocletian as a retirement spot.
+Diocletian’s Palace is a popular UNESCO World Heritage Site in Croatia and was constructed by Roman Emperor Diocletian as a retirement spot.
 The outer walls of the palace were originally 20 meters high.
 You can explore the Peristyle, a kind of open-air pavilion, which was originally the central square of the palace.
 Diocletian’s Palace is one of the remaining best-preserved examples of Roman Empire architecture in the world.

 After exploring the palace, experience the splendor of the Riva promenade, lined with cafes and restaurants.
 Riva is the center of cultural and entertainment activities.
 Walk along the promenade with its Adriatic seafront view, colorful buildings, and dreamy palm trees.